-To get started, click the 'Add New Automation' button.
+To get started, click the 'Add Automation' button.

 To learn more about App Actions, please visit the following tutorial:

-It is also possible to add one or more conditions to the automation.
-These rules are inclusive, meaning that all the rules you specify need to occur for the automation to be triggered.
+These rules are inclusive, meaning that all the rules you specify need to occur for the automation to be triggered or ended.
 Just click 'Add Conditions' to create your own set of rules.

 The operators will vary according to the type of field selected.
 Here is the list of those available: